Storing organic manures in nitrate vulnerable zones

-- solid manures (eg farmyard manure, sludge cake or compost)
+- solid manures (such as farmyard manure, sludge cake or compost)

-- other liquid manures (eg abattoir waste or anaerobic digestate)
+- other liquid manures (such as abattoir waste or anaerobic digestate)

 Slurry is a liquid organic manure that is produced by livestock (other than poultry) while in a yard or building.
 It includes animal bedding and water that drains from areas where animals are kept.

 If you separate slurry into solid and liquid parts you must do so either using a purpose-built machine or on a waterproof surface where you can collect the liquid that drains from it.
 If the solid that remains can be stacked in a heap without leaking liquid, it can be treated as farmyard manure.
 If not, it’s still slurry.
 If there is leakage from a stack, you must collect this and treat it as slurry.

 You must follow this guidance if a part or all of the farm buildings from which your slurry comes is within an NVZ.
 You must also follow the guidance on the rules for using nitrogen fertilisers in NVZs and storing silage, slurry and agricultural fuel oil.

 You must be able to store all the slurry you produce and all poultry manure produced in a yard or building, during the storage period, unless you reduce the volume by:

 - spreading some of it on fields with a low risk of runoff